antowaddle/cloud-resume-sam-template/README.md

 This is my attempt at the Cloud Resume Challenge https://cloudresumechallenge.dev/docs/the-challenge/aws/

 This repository contains a serverless application built on AWS using Lambda functions, DynamoDB, and integrated with a CI/CD pipeline.
 It also includes Playwright for end-to-end testing and unit tests for Lambda functions.
+Read my Blog Post for further insight https://dev.to/anthony_coughlin_f0ae1698/my-cloud-resume-challenge-j4p

 ## Live Site
 https://anthony-coughlin-resume.com/